fragcolor-xyz/shards/docs/docs/contribute/docs/getting-started.md

 license: CC-BY-SA-4.0
 ---

-# Installing required packages
+# Getting started

+## Documentation requirements

-We use MkDocs and MkDocs Material to generate the Fragocolor [documentation site](https://docs.fragcolor.xyz/).
+At Fragcolor, we use the following to generate and maintain the [documentation website](https://docs.fragcolor.xyz/).

-Python is a prerequisite for MkDocs and we use git as our version control system.

-So, to contribute documentation to Fragcolor, you'll need all the above packages.
+- MkDocs & MkDocs Material - Documentation static site generator
+- Python - Prerequisite for MkDocs & MkDocs Material
+- git & GitHub - Document version control & contribution workflow
+- VS Code - Code & document editor

+We follow the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/) to standardize our documentation.

+## Documentation build environment

-## Git
+### Git & GitHub

 Git is a version control system that we can use to track and manage changes to our markdown files.